telekom/aml-jens/INSTALL.md

 ```sh
 drshow patterns/mydrp.csv
 ```
 ## drbenchmark
-Drshow is tool to launch drplay multiple times with set configurations
+`drshow` is tool to launch drplay multiple times with set configurations

 For help regarding this command see `man drbenchmark` or `drbenchmark --help`.

-DrBenchmark uses JSON configurations to define a Benchmark.
+`drbenchmark` uses JSON configurations to define a Benchmark.

 ```json
 {